lawnjelly/godot-lportal/README.md

 You can either use LPortal as a full occlusion culling system if you can create your level as rooms and portals, or use it in a simplified single room mode to speed up culling in any 3d level.

 Note that this is a _Work in progress_.
-It is recommended to wait for a first release.
+Feel free to try out the latest version (master) but recognise that the API may change as I move towards first release.

 ![plane_lines](images/lportal_boxrooms3.jpg)